italicize/italicize.github.io/basic-table-style.md

 1. Click OK.
 1. Click the Insert menu.

-#### Setting as the default
+#### Set as the default
 1. Click Table and select a 3x3 table or larger.
 1. On the Design tab in the Table Styles Gallery, right-click the Basic Table style (the first option) and select Set as Default.
 1. Click OK to the message "Do you want to the default table style to Basic Table for: This document only?"
 1. Click the Layout menu (to the right of the Table Design menu).
 1. Click Delete > Delete Table.

-Click File > Save.
-Click File > Close.

-..leave whole table.
+#### Make an alternate table
-Click New Style (a button in the lower-left corner of the Styles pane).
+1. Click New Style (the first button in the lower-left corner of the Styles pane).
-For the name, type Basic With Bands.
+1. For the name, type Basic With Bands.
-For the style type, select Table.
+1. For the style type, select Table.

-Click Format > Paragraph.
-Click the Indents and Spacing tab.
-For line spacing, select Multiple.
-For "At," type 1.15 (or the same as Body Text).
-Click OK.

-For "Apply formatting to," select Header row.
-Click the Row tab.
-Click to clear the check box for "Allow row to break across pages."
-Click the check box for "Repeat as header row at the top of each page."
-Click the Cell tab.
-For the vertical alignment, click Bottom.
-Click OK.

-For "Apply formatting to," select Even banded rows.
+1. For "Apply formatting to," select Even banded rows.
-Select a fill color . . .
+  1. Select a fill color . . .

-For "Apply formatting to," select Even banded columns.
+1. For "Apply formatting to," select Even banded columns.
-Select a fill color . . .
+1. Select a fill color . . .

-Click OK.
+1. Click OK.
+1. Click File > Save.
+1. Click File > Close.